DaveAckley/T2/README.md

 # T2
-Design repository for 'T2', the second generation indefinitely-scalable hardware tile
+Repository for support code for 'T2', the second generation indefinitely-scalable hardware tile